WSU-kduncan/s24cicd-MishkaFloof/README-CI.md

 - Navigate to `http://44.222.7.138:80` to view the website running in the Docker container (the ip address is my aws instance ip).

 ## Additional Notes
-- If you encounter any issues during installation or running the project, refer to Docker's documentation or seek assistance from the community.
+- If you encounter any issues during installation or running the project, refer to Docker's documentation.
 - Make sure to customize the Dockerfile and website content according to your specific requirements.